microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

 ## Amortizing Writes

 Writes to the chunk data structure are expensive.
 Even in the best case (a small tree, in which only one chunk has to be updated for each write operation) this scheme is still doing _a blob upload for every single write_.
-This is unnacceptable for a DDS which requires high write throughput.
+This is unacceptable for a DDS which requires high write throughput.
 There are different ways to mitigate this cost; one is proposed below.

 ### Write-Ahead Log and Intermittent Flushing